Thought For Food. Eat Without Guilt

 â€• Mahatma Gandhi

 Naturally, there is a small caveat.
-This attitude is not a licence to eat junk food all the time.
+This ‘thought for food’ attitude, is not a licence to eat junk food all the time.
 It’s just about not making yourself feel guilty on the rare occasions that you do choose to indulge.